openfin/openfin-tutorial-tearouts/README.md

 Other techniques are available, for example spawning new windows on-the-fly to accomodate torn out elements.

-The code has been annotated
+The code has been copiously annotated to help you understand the process.

 --